opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 * Parse the `cpu_out` header (if the ingress port is the CPU one)
 * Emit the `cpu_in` header as the first one in the deparser
-* Provide an ACL table with ternary match fields and an action to clone packets to the CPU port (used to generate a packet-ins)
+* Provide an ACL table with ternary match fields and an action to send or clone packets to the CPU port (used to generate a packet-ins)

 Something is missing to provide complete packet-in/out support, and you have to modify the P4 program to implement it:

 1. Open `p4src/main.p4`;
-2. Look for the implementation of the egress pipeline (`control EgressPipeImpl`);
-3. Modify the code where requested (look for `TODO EXERCISE 4`);
+2. Modify the code where requested (look for `TODO EXERCISE 4`);
-4. Compile the modified P4 program using the `make p4-build` command.
+3. Compile the modified P4 program using the `make p4-build` command.
 Make sure to address any compiler errors before continuing.

 At this point, our P4 pipeline should be ready for testing.